Hexspecter/Psilocybot/README.md

 # Psilocybot
-Small and simple Discord bot for pulling harm reduction information from Tripsit.me API
+Small and simple Discord bot for pulling harm reduction information from Tripsit.me and PsychonautWiki APIs

 ## Commands